eighttrigrams/us-vs-them/README.md

 make install
 ```

+A git repository is already a history of versions each carrying a provenance
+marker — every revision of the file, in order, with the author of the change that
+made it.

-Then, anywhere inside a git repository:
+To use it anywhere inside a git repository:

 ```sh
 us-vs-them --ours dan@eighttrigrams.net README.md
 ```

+This yields a listing like

 ```
 1-3          0.00